eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.rotation</pre>
 -------------------------

 The current rotation of an actor in radians.
-Defaults to 0 radians.
+Defaults to 0.

 <pre>actor.scale</pre>
 ----------------------